Mangrove pitta: Behaviour

 While all pittas are noted for being difficult to study and spot in the wild, the mangrove pitta is one of the easier ones to spot as it sits high up in mangrove trees and calls.
 A tape recording of its call will often bring it forth.
 It tends to be vocal while brooding but quiet at other times.
+A recent paper from Sunderbans Tiger Reserve reported swimming behavior of the species.